jeongdo801/NO_based_HSPC_classifier/README.md

 This is the script developed for the provisional paper Grimes and Jeong et al. titled "Cell type-specific consequences of mosaic structural variants in hematopoietic stem and progenitor cells"

-## Overview of this workflow
+## pre-requirement step
-STEP1.
-Pre-requirement step - preparation of single-cell NO information using scNOVA analysis <br>
+1. preparation of single-cell NO information using scNOVA analysis <br>
 scNOVA: [https://github.com/friendsofstrandseq/mosaicatcher-pipeline](https://github.com/jeongdo801/scNOVA)

 <br/><br/>
-# Setup
+## Setup and run the script
 1. **input files**
 	* git lfs install
 	* git clone https://github.com/jeongdo801/scNOVA.git